SoftUni-Internal/interactive-content/EN/07-Spring-Essentials/02-Additional-Spring-Functionalities.md

 In this controller, we are handling a post request with an endpoint.

-We have a method handler "submit", and we want to pass an object of type "car" to this method.
+We have a method handler "**submit**", and we want to pass an object of type "**car**" to this method.

-The data in the object, however, comes directly from the user input and it is mapped to the "car" class properties, thanks to the model attribute annotation.
+The data in the object, however, comes directly from the user input and it is mapped to the "**car**" class properties, thanks to the model attribute annotation.

-In the parenthesis, we set the optional value of "car", which indicates the name of the model attribute.
+In the parenthesis, we set the optional value of "**car**", which indicates the name of the model attribute.

-In the body of the method, we could manipulate and save the object to the database and finally return the view.
+In the body of the method, we could **manipulate** and **save** the object to the database and finally return the view.

 [/slide]